-TIP Annie’s Naturals Organic Honey Mustard (anniesnaturals.com) is gluten free.
+TIP Annie’s Homegrown Organic Honey Mustard is gluten free.
 Try using 5 tablespoons of Annie’s in place of the mustard and honey in this recipe.

-This easy-to-prepare dessert is a soothing and nourishing treat on a cold evening.
+This easy-to-prepare gluten free, dairy free dessert is a soothing and nourishing treat on a cold evening.
 For variety, try it with other seasonal fruit.

 3 very ripe pears, peeled, cored, and cut into chunks

 1 cup fresh whole cranberries, washed and drained